 Recently, Talend released the *NEW* Snowflake component you can use in your jobs.
-This component can be easily downloaded from the Talend Exchange for FREE!
 As this component has been written using the new Component Framework (TCOMP) it is only compatible with Talend v6.3.1 and above, so be sure to have the correct installation before you begin using it.

 Data Warehouse as a Service (DWaaS) in the Cloud

 What are we talking about when we say something is a Data Warehouse as a Service?
 First off we are talking about an RDBMS platform that has been designed specifically to support the type of queries associated with a data warehouse — that is analytic queries; aggregations.
 That being said, it must support tools that rely on standard SQL as the primary language.
 To support all the data needs of your Data Lake, it must also support ingestion and the ability to query semi-structured data just like the “Big Data” systems do.